willzywiec/dissertation/README.md

 ## Running the Code
 **install.R** installs all necessary R packages.

 MCNP input decks were built using **build/grid.R** and run using **linux/copy.py** and **linux/volley.py**, which are configured to run on Linux using Slurm.
 The data I used in my dissertation consisted of a 130 MB **mcnp-output.csv** file, which contains output from 1,542,397 MCNP simulations that were run on the Quartz supercomputer at LLNL.
 I haven't posted this .csv file or the simulation output because of potential export control issues.
-With the exception of the MCNP simulations, everything was run on the desktop computer I built specifically to work on this project.
+With the exception of the MCNP simulations, everything was run on the deep learning desktop computer I built.

 **dist/dist.R** needs to be run for the truncated probability distribution fits called in **source/notebook.Rmd** (e.g., 'gamma').
 Once that's done, everything else can be run from **source/notebook.Rmd**.